aditya-2010/omnifood/README.md

 ## Features

-1. **Sleek and Modern Design**: The landing page features a visually appealing and user-friendly design to engage visitors.
+1. **Sleek and Modern Design**: The landing page features a visually appealing and user-friendly design like smooth scrolling and revealing sections on scroll.

 2. **Responsive Layout**: The website is responsive and optimized for various devices, including desktops, tablets, and mobile phones.